DauletBai/qar-mvp/docs/architecture.md

 The next iteration targets synthesis-grade behavior and deeper verification:

 1. **Memory system evolution:** grow the new instruction prefetch queue into a cache/prefetch stub and add multi-beat data transactions so the streaming buses look more like FPGA/SoC fabrics.
-2. **Interrupt robustness:** prioritize and potentially nest interrupts, add software acknowledgments for external sources, and exercise timer/external IRQ mixes in both DevKit programs and testbenches.
+2. **Interrupt robustness:** grow beyond the two-source controller by adding vectored priorities, richer acknowledgement/claim semantics, and broader DevKit coverage (multiple external sources, IRQ storm scenarios).
 3. **Verification expansion:** push SymbiYosys coverage down into the ALU/decoder, add CSR/interrupt assertions, and wire deterministic + random + formal runs into CI.
 4. **Tooling/packaging:** grow DevKit with additional examples (e.g., IRQ-driven memcpy), package the Go CLI as a binary release, and document contribution/onboarding steps.